Flatow (district)

-The Flatow district was a district that existed in Prussia from 1818 to 1945.
+The Flatow district was a district that existed from 1818 to 1945 in the Kingdom of Prussia and Germany.
 It belonged to the province of West Prussia until 1920.
 After World War I, the eastern portion of the district was ceded to Poland.
 The western portion of the district remained in Germany and became part of the Frontier March of Posen-West Prussia until 1938.
 The district then became part of the Province of Pomerania from 1938 to 1945.
 Today the territory of the Flatow district lies in the Kuyavian-Pomeranian Voivodeship and the Greater Poland Voivodeship in Poland.